Johang727/TECSRCalc/README.md

 </details>

 <details>
-<summary>Why only 2 (technically 3) features?</summary>
+<summary>Why only 4 features?</summary>

 Tetris Effect: Connected only directly provides 5 metrics:
 - Drops Per Minute (DPM); aka `Speed`
+    - Also known as Pieces Per Second (PPS) in some games.
+Multiply this value by 60 to get DPM.
 - Attack Per Minute (APM); aka `Attack`
 - Zone Attack Per Minute (ZAPM)
     - Zone attack is a weird metric, as much as I'd like to include it, zoning in Phase 1 (the longest and easiest phase to zone in) and then never again can result in an over-inflated value.
-    - Furthermore, since `ZAPM` only divides by time spent in zone, a zone can last a few frames, and as long as you scored just one line, you will have a `ZAPM` in the hundreds.
+    - Furthermore, since `ZAPM` only divides by time spent in zone, a zone can last a few frames, therefore, it is easy have a `ZAPM` in the thousands.
-        - See below for some images:
             <details>
             <summary>Image from the Enhance Discord </summary>
             ![alt text](docs/images/image-1.png)
             </details>
     - These situations are rare, but it's not uncommon to see lots of ZAPM fluctuation.